shivannis/xandr-docs-public/xandr-docs/articles/monetize/deal-sync-with-dv360-faq.md

 The buyer should not be concerned that Pacing is set to ASAP.
 Pacing is controlled on the sell side, and this field is purely for transparency purposes.
-Therefore pacing will largely determined based on the publisher's settings in Xandr systems rather than the line items set up in DV360.
+Therefore pacing will largely determined based on the publisher's settings in Microsoft Advertising systems rather than the line items set up in DV360.

 ## I am setting up a PG Deal using size-less placements, do I still need to declare sizes in the deal?